mrle0429/Event-Management-System/02-analysis/usecases/docs/01-create-account.md

 ![Use Case Name - Basic Course of Events](/02-analysis/usecases/images/01-alternate-account-exist.png)

-## 03 - Basic Course of Events - Admin
+## 03 - Basic Course of Events - Admin create
 1. The administrator select create account button(3 types). **(06-manage account)**
 2. The system navigates to the account creation page.  **(07-create admin/ 08-create user / 09-create organiser )**
 3. The administrator enters the required account details for the new user/Organizer/admin.